- 23 Mar 2018

 Be conscious of your water use.
 You really don’t need to fill the kitchen sink to the brim to effectively wash your dishes, a couple of inches of water in the bottom of the sink works just as well for washing-up, and installing a low-flow faucet is a great way to minimise water waste.

 Don’t wash-up in a dirty sink.
 In most busy households the sink is often ‘in use’ for a variety of cleaning tasks.
-So much so, that cleaning the actual sink isn’t carried out as much as it should be.
+So much so, that cleaning the sink isn’t carried out as much as it should be (along with these areas we commonly forget to clean).
 Considering the sink is a place you’d like to get your dishes clean, it should be clean, so remember to clean it before or after each use.

 Avoid harsh chemical cleaners.
 There’s so much choice when it comes to dish detergents, but as the suds go directly down the drain, choosing natural where possible, is the best option.